Phase 1: Preparation Phase (Days 1 and 2 of The Program)

 producing rapid and safe weight-loss, getting the patient to a healthier, more manageable weight quickly.

 The rapidity of a patient's weight-loss depends on multiple factors.
-The average patient will lose between a ½ pound and 1-½ pounds per day during this 20 to 40 day phase.
-The length of time as well as the pace of weight loss during this phase depends on the patient's unique profile.
+The average patient loses at a very rapid pace during the first 30 to 45 days but the length of time as well as the pace of weight loss during this phase depends on the patient's unique profile.
 The 3 most significant factors being: the patient's age, gender and amount of weight they have to lose before reaching a healthy weight for their body type.

 In addition to safe, rapid weight loss,